 A copay or copayment is a fixed amount you are required to pay for a covered healthcare service, usually on the same day you receive the service.
 The amount can vary by the type of covered healthcare service.
-For example, visiting a doctor may require a $30 copay while buying a generic prescription medication may cost you $20 copay.
-Often, you’re looking to pay the least amount in copayments, then you’ll likely find that those plans have a higher monthly premiums.
+For example, visiting a doctor may require a $30 copay while buying a generic prescription medication may have a $20 copay.
+If you want lower copayment, you’ll likely pay higher monthly premiums.

-Unlike copay, the amount is unfixed and is rather calculated as a percentage.
+Unlike a copay, the amount is not fixed and is rather calculated as a percentage.
 A coinsurance of 20%, for example, means that you pay 20% of the medical expenses for whatever service or treatment you received.
-If, say, your health insurance plan’s allowed amount for an office visit is $100 and you’ve met your deductible, your coinsurance payment of 20% would be $20; the health insurance plan pays the remaining 80% (or the remaining $80).
+If your health insurance plan’s allowed amount for an office visit is $100 and you’ve met your deductible, your coinsurance payment of 20% would be $20; the health insurance plan pays the remaining 80% (or the remaining $80).

 Out-of-Pocket Maximum / Out-of-Pocket Limit